Chinese virus cases climb, raise threat of trade disruption

 “The lockdown of Shenzhen creates significant risks of supply chain disruptions,” said Rajiv Biswas, chief Asia economist for IHS Markit, in an email.
 The risk of global disruption “would escalate if authorities in Shanghai also decide to implement a lockdown.”

 The number of new cases reported Tuesday on the Chinese mainland more than doubled to 3,507.
-Almost three-quarters were in Jilin province, where Changchun is located, with 2,601 cases.
+Nearly 90% were in Jilin province, where Changchun is located, with 2,601 cases.

 Hong Kong, which reports separately, had 26,908 cases on Monday.